-Eq.(6) shows the reactions we use to illustrate the problem
+Eq.(6) shows the reactions we use to illustrate the problem:

-$$X \xrightarrow{k{xy}} Y \xrightarrow{k{yz}} Z \tag{6}$$
+$$X \xleftarrow{k{xy}}{} Y \xleftarrow{k{yz}}{} Z \tag{6}$$

 The reactions of Eq.(6) were chosen to show the problem in the simplest case.
-We define 'law of mass action' for this paper as just Eqs.(6) and (9) with symbols defined below.
+We define 'law of mass action' for this paper as just Eqs.(6) and (9) with the symbols defined below.
 The rate constants in Eqs.(6) and (9) are taken as constants and thus of course are uncorrelated and independent of each other.
-If the law were robust, the rate constants found experimentally under one set of conditions would be found under another set of conditions.
+If the law was robust, the rate constants found experimentally under one set of conditions would be found under another set of conditions.
 Such is sometimes the case, but not very often [5, 28].

-Generalizations of rate constants are sometimes made but, as discussed below - in the section 'How to extend the law of mass action?' - generalizations in the literature [11, 13] deal with 'chemical correlations' and non-ideality of some types, but they do not deal with current flow, to the best of my knowledge.
-They do not allow the law of mass action defined here by Eqs.(6) and (9) to globally satisfy conservation of current Eq.(1).
-The generalizations are well designed to deal with systems close to equilibrium with some types of non-ideality, but the generalizations do not discuss current flow, and have little or no discussion of the non-idealities produced by the ionic atmosphere (in the equilibrium case [29]), and changes of shape of the ionic atmosphere (in the non-equilibrium case [30-37]).
+Generalizations of rate constants are sometimes made but, as discussed below in the section 'How to extend the law of mass action?', generalizations in the literature [11, 13] deal with 'chemical correlations'4 and the non-ideality of some types as opposed to current flow, to the best of my knowledge.
+They do not allow the law of mass action defined here by Eqs.(6) and (9) to globally satisfy the conservation of current Eq.(1).
+The generalizations are well designed to deal with systems close to equilibrium with some types of nonideality, but the generalizations do not discuss current flow, and include little3 or no4 discussion about the nonidealities produced by the ionic atmosphere (in the equilibrium case [29]), and changes of shape of the ionic atmosphere (in the non-equilibrium case [30-37]).

 Current flow is important in most applications of the law of mass action.
 It is almost always present if the reaction is part of a device that communicates with the outside world.
 The global nature of the electric field (illustrated in Fig.1) allows remote devices and boundary conditions to change local atomic flows, an effect not necessarily present at equilibrium.
-In a non-equilibrium system, electrical forces and potentials change everywhere - automatically as a result of the equations of the electric field - to ensure the same current flows in all places (in a series system).
+In a nonequilibrium system, electrical forces and potentials change everywhere - automatically as a result of the equations of the electric field - to ensure the same current flows in all places (in a series system).
 Indeed, interruption of current in a series of reactions stops current anywhere, even far away.

 Of course, there are special cases in which mass action can by itself conserve current flow exactly and those in fact may be the cases where it has proven most quantitatively useful, particularly when extended to deal with non-ideality [11, 13].
 In addition, reactions may conserve current approximately.
-In other cases, like Eq.(6), the reaction will not conserve current, even approximately.
+In other cases, like in Eq.(6), the reaction will not conserve current, even approximately.
 Each case needs to be studied separately.
 The Appendix provides more detail.

-The central fact - that applies to any chemical reaction, not just Eqs.(6) and (9) - is that the global realities of the electric field need to be embedded in the atomic scale treatment of the reaction, particularly when current flows.
+The central fact - that applies to any chemical reaction, not just to Eqs.(6) and (9) - is that the global realities of the electric field need to be embedded in the atomic-scale treatment of the reaction, particularly when current flows.